Foot-long worms are infecting cats in the United States

 Readers know that free-range house cats not only kill millions of native wildlife each year in the U.S. but also pose serious disease issues to the environment and people.
 Typically, these disease threats focused on rabies and toxoplasmosis.
 Now it appears that worms, foot-long worms, are yet another issue.
 To learn more visit the research that was done at Cornell University Cornell University Original Study.

 I can only imagine how the free-range cat lobby will respond to this latest evidence regarding the potential presence of foot-long worms.

 About the Author

-Stephen M. Vantassel is a certified wildlife control operator who helps individuals, businesses, and agencies resolve wildlife damage issues through training, writing, expert witness, and research.
-His latest book is the Wildlife Damage Inspection Handbook, 3rd edition.
+Stephen M. Vantassel is a Certified Wildlife Control Operator (CWCP®) who helps individuals, businesses, and agencies resolve wildlife damage issues through training, writing, expert witness, and research.
+His latest books are the Wildlife Damage Inspection Handbook, 3rd edition and The Practical Guide to the Control of Feral Cats.
 He can be contacted at wildlifecontrolconsultant at gmail dot com.

 If you would like your publication, video, or product reviewed, please contact the author at the e-mail above.

 All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.